Linaro/lava/doc/v2/authentication.rst

     "is_superuser": "cn=superuser,ou=django,ou=groups,dc=example,dc=com"
   }

-.. note:: Apart from the above supported parameters, in order to do
+.. note:: If you need to make deeper changes that don't fit into the
-          more advanced configuration, make changes to
+          exposed configuration, it is quite simple to tweak things in the code here.
+Edit
           ``/usr/lib/python2.7/dist-packages/lava_server/settings/common.py``

-Restart ``lava-server`` and ``apache2`` services if this is changed.
+Restart the ``lava-server`` and ``apache2`` services after any changes.